SaurabhGoyal/rust_labs/win_tree/README.md

 - [Mandatory] Path - Must always be the first argument.
 - [Optional] Depth - [-d <number>] Controls how deep to go to generate the tree.
 Note that if there are children of a directory which are not included in the tree due to depth control then `size_in_bytes` for those directories and cascadingly for all their parent directories would be null as reporting them  without evaluating children would be incorrect.
 - [Optional] Exclude - [-e <regex_pattern>] Controls which paths to exclude from snapshot.
+- [Optional] Build Method - [-m <method_name>] Controls which method will be used to build the tree.
+Following options are there -
+  - serial-async - No parallelisation, recursive implementation.
+  - par-rayon - Parallellisation with rayon's `par_bridge` on `read_dir` iterator, recursive implementation.
+  - par-tp - Parallellisation with a custom written threadpool, pure function implementation.

 # How to use
 ```